-The Volume of Public Records Requests (PRR) Has Increased Significantly In Recent Years – And So Has The Complexity of Requests
+The Volume of Public Records Requests Has Increased Significantly, and So Has the Complexity

 by Phillip Hodge, Chief Strategic Development Officer in Local Government Sales, GovQA

 If you’re a state or local government seeing exponential increases in open records requests, you’re not alone.
 According to a 2018 study from the Sunlight Foundation, public records request volume for mid-sized U.S. cities (ranging in population from 18,749 to 850,282) grew by approximately 188 requests per month in 2018 — or 470% over the last eight years.

 *According to an October 2018 Sunlight Foundation study citing the Yale Law Journal

 The Federal Government’s Justice Department Office of Information Policy, reports that 2018 was another record year for the volume of new FOIA requests filed by the public – 863,729 requests were submitted — a 5.6% increase over 2017 numbers — a 21% increase in volume since 2015.

 The costs of responding to requests have gone up too.
 Pam Greenberg, Senior Fellow, National Conference of State Legislatures (NCSL), in a recent article in the State Legislatures Magazine wrote: “A 2016 report by the Washington State Auditor’s Office found that the number of state and local requests increased by 36 percent from 2011 to 2015, and that the cost of responding to the 285,000+ requests in 2016 was more than $60 million.”